-Students are taught in mixed ability groups
+Students are taught in mixed ability groups based upon their option choices.

-Students are taught in line with the school marking with GCSE levels awarded for key assignments.
-Exercise books are marked weekly, grades are recorded and monitored by classroom teacher.
+Students are taught in line with the school marking with GCSE 9-1 levels awarded for key assignments.
+EMB tasks are completed half-termly based upon GCSE exam style questions.